drpeters83/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/Lesson Plans/20-Red-vs.-Blue-Project/Activities/Day_1/Unsolved/ReadMe.md

 - Double click on the 'HyperV Manager' Icon on the Desktop to open the HyperV Manager.

-- Choose the `ELK` machine from the list of Virtual Machines and double-click it to get a terminal window.
+- Choose the `Capstone` machine from the list of Virtual Machines and double-click it to get a terminal window.

-- Login to the machine using the credentials: `vagrant:vagrant`
+- Login to the machine using the credentials: `vagrant:tnargav`

 - Switch to the root user with `sudo su`